M1-Elmasry/EduVocs/README.md

 # language learner assistant

+**note**: this project is actively under development, and new features and improvements are being added regularly

 ## Overview

 The Vocabulary Acquisition Tool is a Python project designed to help language learners enhance their vocabulary without traditional study methods.
 It offers a flexible and practical way to capture, store, and manage new words and sentences along with their translations.
 This tool simplifies the process of organizing and tracking your language learning progress.